lukeod/vampiresurvivors-modding/character-system.md

 [HarmonyPrefix]
 public static void OnLevelUp(CharacterController __instance)
 {
-    // Character is about to level up
+    // Based on code analysis: character is about to level up }
-}
 ```